legendarycode3/raffle-smart-contract/README.md

  ⚠️ **Security Warning:**
   * Never commit your `.env` file.
   * Never use your mainnet private key for testing.
+  * Use a separate wallet with only testnet funds.

 ## Usage
 ### Building the Project